ARTICLE

 Understanding how the Calvin cycle works is important to science in several ways.

-Concentrated solar power focuses the sun’s heat to run generators that produce electricity.
+Concentrated solar power focuses the sun’s heat to run that produce electricity.
 Solar water heaters provide hot water and space heating for homes and businesses.

 Fast Fact